josmar-crwdstffng/angular/aio/content/guide/service-worker-communications.md

     The old version is no longer available on the server.

-*   In the meantime, the user's browser decides to evict `lazy-chunk.<lazy-hash-1>.js` from its cache.
+*   In the meantime, the browser of the user decides to evict `lazy-chunk.<lazy-hash-1>.js` from the associated cache.
     Browsers might decide to evict specific \(or all\) resources from a cache in order to reclaim disk space.

 *   The user opens the application again.